MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`testAssemblyVer2`** - **Test assemblies**<br>
 `string`.
 Required when `testSelector = testAssemblies`.
 Default value: `**\*test*.dll\n!**\*TestAdapter.dll\n!**\obj\**`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Run tests from the specified files.<br>Ordered tests and webtests can be run by specifying the .orderedtest and .webtest files respectively.
-To run .webtest, Visual Studio 2017 Update 4 or higher is needed. <br><br>The file paths are relative to the search folder.
-Supports multiple lines of minimatch patterns.
-[More information](https://aka.ms/minimatchexamples).
+Runs tests from the specified files.
+Ordered tests and webtests can be run by specifying the `.orderedtest` and `.webtest` files respectively.
+To run `.webtest`, Visual Studio 2017 Update 4 or higher is needed.
+The file paths are relative to the search folder.
+This input supports multiple lines of [minimatch patterns](/azure/devops/pipelines/tasks/file-matching-patterns).
 <!-- :::editable-content-end::: -->
 <br>